-Shipping and other transportation costs expensed as incurred were \$20,000 and \$0.1 million for the three months ended March 31, 2024 and 2023, respectively.
+Shipping and other transportation costs expensed as incurred were \$20,000 and \$0.1 million for each of the three months ended March 31, 2024 June 30, 2024 and 2023, respectively.
+2023.
 These costs are included in sales and marketing expenses in the accompanying consolidated statements of operations.